-- 1. Drainage and sanitation: Installation of sewerage pipe line and construction of ChangbariNala - 2.
+- 1. Drainage and sanitation: Installation of sewerage pipe line and construction of Chyangbari Nala - 2.
 Road and Lanes: Road improvement with asphalt concrete including foot paths and road side drain - 3.
-Street Light: Supply and installation of solar street light including pole, battery and all solar system - 3.
-It have been envisaged that some portion found disruption during the construction work and some portion extended structure of private houses is found adjacent of ROW and to be clear. - 4.
-Beside of some interrupted portions like in close coordination with BMC, PIU and DSC, the contractor has starting construction works like, road improvement works, road side drain works, sewer line, roads and foot path at many locations.
-Some of the roads of the project have been completed and some of them are in the process of being upgraded. - 5.
-Grievance redress committee (GRC): A GRC has established under RUDP and comprising 7 members.
+Street Light: Supply and installation of solar street light including pole, battery and all solar system

+3. Despite of many challenges due to COVID 19 pandemic crisis; except some minor works, almost the works that were stopped in the previous reported have already been completed.
+Semiannual safeguard monitoring report (5th) on January 2020, it have been envisaged that due to in adjacent of ROW some portion of extended structure of private house is still interrupted.
+Due to in adjacent of ROW some extended structure of private house portion are found remaining.

+4. During this reporting period, with the help of the BMC/PIU, almost the work have already been completed and remaining work has moved forward by resolving all the misunderstandings.

+5. Grievance redress committee (GRC): A GRC has established under RUDP and comprising 7 members.
 The mayor of BMC is the chairperson of the GRC with Project Manager as member secretary and social development officer of BMC as member of the committee.
-This committee has been effectively addressing grievances and concerns raised by the concerned stakeholders including project beneficiaries. - 6.
-Safeguard desk: A functional safeguard desk has been continued in the RUDP for planning, monitoring and follow up of social safeguard issues and resettlement plan.
-It is a functional mechanism that has been started and is managed by PIU and DSC. - 7.
-Some land acquisition and demolition of public assets and major structures has been required, except a few compound walls temporary shifting during construction.
-It have been envisaged that some portion extended structure of temple, school, college compound and Dharma Shala (pilgrims rest house) etc. Today public property is being destroyed rapidly.
+This committee has been effectively addressing grievances and concerns raised by the concerned stakeholders including project beneficiaries.

+6. Safeguard desk: A functional safeguard desk has been continued in the RUDP for planning, monitoring and follow up of social safeguard issues and resettlement plan.
+It is a functional mechanism that has been started and is managed by PIU and DSC.

-- 8. It have been envisaged that some portion extended structure of public assets like temple, school/college have interruption during construction work.
-It has been required major structures should shifting during construction.
-Some portions of public assets need to be extended structure and demolition. - 9.
-A total of sewer line HDPE /RCC 99% and manhole 99% has been completed and inlet and house connection 62% and 41% has been under construction without any interruption.
-Almost all the sewer lines were completed and some of T3 secondary sewer lines construction works are in progress without any interrupt of people. - 10.
-Storm water drain in Chyangbari Nala CN2 to CN3 about 585 (revised after VO-1) meters has been completed the work without any interruption some minor works at inlet and outlet has been remaining which have been proceeding soon. - 11.
-Most of the roads/lanes in Biratnagar are in a poor state due to lack of periodic maintenance, and need improvement.
-Some of the roads of the project have been completed and some of them are in the process of being upgraded.
-Out of 73.86 km. about 53 Km. has been attempted so far. - 12.
-The importance and significance of proper solid waste management was realized, for improving the sanitary living condition in the industrial Morang-Sunsari corridor in general and in and around Biratnagar area in particular.
+7. Despite of many constraints, BMC/PIU initiated to necessary discussion and coordinate with concern stakeholders to reinstatement of Public Assets.
+Ultimately the proposed whole reinstatement and improvement works of public assets has been completed with a long exercise and hard works.
+Some minor works in Sani temple has remaining to be completed and works is continuing without any interrupt

+8. A total of 99% sewer line HDPE/RCC has been completed among them, total 55% (556) out of 1010, sewer inlet and 57% (2164) out of 3784 house connection has been completed remaining are under construction without any interruption.
+Yet no progresses have been observed towards repair & maintenance works of sewer lines at N-S Highway (Six lanes road) which certainly have an effect on the successful completion of the project.

+9. The storm water drain works has completed in Chyangbari Nala CN2 to CN3 about 652 (revised length 585) meters without any interruption; except some minor works at inlet and outlet which have been proceeding soon.

+10. Most of the roads under this project for upgrading was without drain or existing drain was in poor condition, on instruction from the employer at various stretches; with coordination of people and BMC all the proposed road side drains construction works have been completed.

+11. The importance and significance of proper solid waste management was realized, for improving the sanitary living condition in the industrial Morang-Sunsari corridor in general and in and around Biratnagar area in particular.
 Although, the integrated solid waste management land fill site due to public dispute has been not finalize so far.